 Your vet may know of a Cocker that needs re-homing, so why not check with them first?

-Keep an eye out for adverts in the local newspapers too.
-Occasionally, a caring owner will place an advert in a local paper or supermarket to find a new home for their beloved Cocker Spaniel rather than place him in a rescue home.
+Occasionally, a loving owner who can no longer afford the cost of caring for his dog, or he's no longer physically able to care for his pet, will place an advert in a local paper or supermarket in the hope of finding a new home for their beloved Cocker Spaniel rather than place him in a rescue home.

 I can't endorse any particular rescue centre, but I do recommend that you 'vet' them carefully.